This is where it all starts...

 We offer introductory lessons for people to get to know us and our horses - the Horse Park at Woodside has a discounted trial membership to give you time to see if we’re a good fit before leasing.
 Beginning lessons are on lead lines and are always one-on-one.

 These introductory lessons are 45 - 60 minutes depending on the age of the rider, the goals of the ride, and rider fitness.

 All new lessons are private and cost $100/ride.

 Horse Park trial membership is $250 for one year.
 After that, riders must switch to a full HPW membership.

 Team Heather Hill: Leasing

-The Team Heather Hill lease program allows students to ride at least two times per week.
+The Team Heather Hill lease program is for people who want to ride least two times per week.
 Students in the full lease program ride five or six days a week.

 The lessor will learn how to provide all care for their pony as part of the lease program.
 This is a great way to see if owning a horse is something you would like to do someday.
 It’s also a great way to get the perks of owning a horse without the significant investment and responsibility of horse ownership.

-Heather Hill Riding Center LLC’s provides our students with a realistic picture of what goes into owning a horse, from the daily care and health needs, to the ongoing expenses.
+Heather Hill Riding Center LLC’s provides our lease students with a realistic picture of what goes into owning a horse, from the daily care and health needs, to the ongoing expenses.
 Most importantly, through leasing, the rider is able to experience the joy of building a partnership with their pony and the satisfaction of caring for them.